 For the most part, CSUEB study abroad programs are geared towards undergraduate students.
 However, it may be possible for graduate students to participate in our other study abroad programs.
 Students should examine program options carefully and speak with their academic department to see if and how many study abroad courses would apply to their Master's program.
 The student should also make an appointment with the Exchange Programs Advisor.

-Not all programs require prior language study.
+Many of the programs offered through CSUEB do NOT actually have language pre-requisites.
 In addition to the locations such as the UK & Australia, there are many institutions that teach at least a portion of their coursework in English.
 Scandinavia and certain programs in Asia and Africa are examples of some good alternatives to traditional English-speaking locations.